 The Vulnerability of Pakistan's Water Sector to the Impacts of Climate Change: Identification of gaps and recommendations for action

-The project, “Vulnerability of Pakistan’s Water Sector to the Impacts of Climate Change” aims to address this gap.
-Launched in July 2015, its goal is to improve decision-making capacity within government ministries, research institutes and the general public in relation to water resources management in a changing climate.
-Specifically, its objectives are to:
+The project “Vulnerability of Pakistan’s Water Sector to the Impacts of Climate Change” was undertaken to address this gap.
+Launched in July 2015, its goal was to improve decision-making capacity within government ministries, research institutes and the general public in relation to water resources management in a changing climate.

-The project is expected to contribute to the development of a comprehensive assessment of the vulnerability of Pakistan’s water sector to the impacts of climate change and the preparation of a National Water Sector Adaptation Plan.
-IISD is working in collaboration with Pakistan’s Ministry of Climate Change, the United Nations Development Programme in Pakistan and the Centre for Climate Research and Development at COMSATS Institute of Information Technology in the implementation of this project.
+The project was expected to contribute to the development of a comprehensive assessment of the vulnerability of Pakistan’s water sector to the impacts of climate change and the preparation of a National Water Sector Adaptation Plan.
+IISD worked in collaboration with Pakistan’s Ministry of Climate Change, the United Nations Development Programme in Pakistan and the Centre for Climate Research and Development at COMSATS Institute of Information Technology in the implementation of this project.

-IISD’s involvement in the project builds on previous work undertaken in partnership with the Energy Research Centre of the Netherlands to develop a work program for adaptation and mitigation in Pakistan that was adopted by the Government in 2014.
-It also complements work by IISD’s Energy team to support the development of a low carbon strategy for Pakistan.
+IISD’s involvement in the project built on previous work undertaken in partnership with the Energy Research Centre of the Netherlands to develop a work program for adaptation and mitigation in Pakistan that was adopted by the Government in 2014.
+It also complemented work by IISD’s Energy team to support the development of a low carbon strategy for Pakistan.